hnfong/public-crap/bookmarks/general.md

 - https://en.wikipedia.org/wiki/The_Innovator%27s_Dilemma
 - tradingview.com
 - https://www.lifecontingencies.com/ "I'm an Actuary, and as a way to learn React I put together a website that teaches you the basic concepts and math behind these actuarial table."
+- https://youtu.be/4oDZyOf6CW4?t=2966 (Tony Fadell on Marketing - Start at beginning, Fictional, etc.)

 ## Misc History